What is ULEZ and how does it affect London drivers?

 As a result, Mayor of London Sadiq Khan states that the city will reduce the amount of carbon being emitted.
 He explained in 2023 that there are 4,000 premature deaths per year in London linked directly to air pollution.

 Given that 60% of residents of this area don’t even own a car, the mayor claims it is fair that the air quality of this area is improved.
 Whilst the environmental benefits are obvious, Khan suggests that this is “an issue of social justice”, as it is the poorest of Londoners who suffer the most because of toxic air conditions.

 The continued expansion of the zone has been met with some criticism, however, mainly due to timing.
 With many businesses still recovering from the pandemic, their finances may take additional hits due to these new rules.
 Paying the charge for each of their vehicles every day may prove difficult.

 Will your business be impacted by the ULEZ expansion?

 If your business operates within the expanded zone, you may find yourself paying the charges if your vehicles are not compliant.

 In this case, it’s important to consider what else you can do to save money.

-At Fuel Card Services, we offer a range of fuel cards that can help your business save on the cost of fuel- which is a vital expenditure for any companies that depend on business mileage.
-We also offer a comprehensive suite of commercial fleet services that are designed to save your business time and money through becoming more efficient and cost-effective.
+To further reduce costs, we offer a comprehensive suite of commercial fleet services that are designed to save your business time and money through becoming more efficient and cost-effective.